binfalse/GEMtractor/docs/application-note/README.md

 Similarly, if the gene products were annotated using the FBC package, they will be annotated in the exported file.

 In addition to the web browser front-end, the GEMtractor provides a decent API.
-Trimming an extraction tasks can be encoded in JSON jobs and sent to the API endpoint, which will take care of the computation and immediately return the results.
+Trimming and extracting can be encoded in JSON jobs and sent to the API endpoint, which will take care of the computation and immediately return the results.
 Client implementations in several languages are shipped with the source code.
 Due to Django's architecture, the heart of the GEMtractor can be used as a Python module if a network connection is undesired.